Talisman: New Age

-According to new age talismanic practices, features with magical associations—such as colors, scents, symbology, and patterns, figures—can be integrated into the creation of a talisman in addition to the chosen planetary or elemental symbolism.
+According to New Age talismanic practices, features with magical associations—such as colors, scents, symbology, and patterns, figures—can be integrated into the creation of a talisman in addition to the chosen planetary or elemental symbolism.
 However, these must be used in harmony with the elemental or planetary force chosen so as to amplify the intended power of the talisman.
 It is also possible to add a personal touch to the talisman by incorporating a verse, inscription, or pattern that is of particular meaning to the maker.
 These inscriptions can be sigils (magical emblems), bible verses, or sonnets, but they too must be in harmony with the talisman's original purpose.

 Islam

-In Islam, invocations and prayers infused with Quranic verses are essential ‘ingredients’ of the remedies proposed in treaties of prophetic medicine.
-Talismans could be made from a diverse selection of objects.
-Anything from a bead to a holy relic to a drawing could be endowed with talismanic properties.
-To invoke those properties, talismans could be inscribed with the names of holy figures like God, angels, saints, and jinnis, as well as verses from the Qur’an and even astrological symbols.
+Use of verses of the Qur'an in slips of parchment rolled inside talismanic objects has been common throughout the Muslim World.
 For example, Muslim Ibn al-hajjaj instructed military commanders to inscribe Quran 54:46 on a cloth with rosewater, musk, and amber when Libra is rising and in the hour of the sun, and to carry it to the battlefield to prosper over oppressors and nonbelievers.

 The 10th century ‘Abbasid mathematician, Thabit ibn Qurra, was considered to be an expert on talismans.
-In one of his texts on talismans, he wrote, ‘The noblest part of astronomy is the science of talismans.’
-According to the 12th century translator John of Seville and Limia’s version of ibn Qurra’s Arabic text, De imaginibus, he saw talismans and astronomy to be more crucial for gaining wisdom than the studies of geometry and philosophy.
-In Adelard of Bath’s translation of the same text, it is stressed that extensive knowledge of both astronomy and astrology is needed for creating a talisman.
+In one of his texts on talismans, he wrote, ‘The noblest part of astronomy is the science of talismans.'
+According to the 12th century translator John of Seville and Limia's version of ibn Qurra's Arabic text, De imaginibus, he saw talismans and astronomy to be more crucial for gaining wisdom than the studies of geometry and philosophy.
+In Adelard of Bath's translation of the same text, it is stressed that extensive knowledge of both astronomy and astrology is needed for creating a talisman.
 This information is necessary because talismans should be made at the moment of an auspicious celestial event.
-One’s birth horoscope could also be a factor in the efficacy of talismans.
+One's birth horoscope could also be a factor in the efficacy of talismans.
 The maker cannot have any distractions or doubts, otherwise their talisman will be powerless.